songchaow/proposal-of-plugin-manager/Design and Implementation.md

 - from `import FileIO 1.0` to `import FileIO 3.0`

 The effect may be limited, but might works sometimes.

+The conversion can happen after the plugin failed to be registered.

 ### Automatic Update